Close

 A monthly review and outlook of the Global Listed Infrastructure sector.

-Global Listed Infrastructure gave up ground in December following strong ytd gains.
-The FTSE Global Core Infrastructure 50/50 index returned -5.8%, while the MSCI World index^ ended the month -2.6% lower.
+Global Listed Infrastructure gained in March as the threat of US tariffs and an unpredictable political and economic backdrop drove demand for defensive assets.
+The FTSE Global Core Infrastructure 50/50 index returned +2.1%, while the MSCI World index^ ended the month –4.5% lower.

 Market outlook and Strategy